lechbaczynski/userapi/README.md

 Use PHP version 7+

+## Composer

+There is a library added for validating e-mail in composer.json

+Run

+  composer install

+and

+  composer update

 ## Database

 I have chosen the SQLite driver, to not make you set up the MySQL database,